JoshuaDueck/cat-door/README.md

 Got some API actions sorted.
 These will allow us to test the back-end of the application:

 ![An image displaying a set of API action names](https://github.com/JoshuaDueck/cat-door/assets/10916651/fd02fad4-3f8f-4200-8c05-45cd80904e84)
 - Next up I'd like to pull in more database libraries for Flask.
 Flask is a very lightweight server-side library, so we need to pull in extra libraries to handle anything outside of basic web-app behaviour, like better database control.
+For example, migrations.
 - Migrations are a standard feature in many applications.
 Maybe you already know, but in case not: a migration is basically a file containing code to manipulate the database in some way e.g. adding/removing a column, renaming a column, adding a table, etc.
 - Migrations let us make changes to the database without losing data.
+The migration files are applied, and any new files that haven't been applied yet are run to ensure the database structure fits with what the application thinks it is.